SabakiHQ/Sabaki/docs/README.md

 Note that the Sabaki API is in an early stage of development and is subject to change at will.
 Sabaki will follow semantic versioning when it reaches version 1.0.

+This documentation is incomplete and a work in progress.

 ## API References

 * [Sabaki Object](sabaki.md)